Section 80EE: Eligibility, Purpose & Benefits Explained | Kotak Bank

 Section 80C of the income tax act permits individuals to avail deductions up to Rs.
 1.5 Lakhs per annum.
 Taxpayers can explore different investment options to seek benefits under 80C.
 Some of the investment options that can benefit from Section 80C are given below:

--If the loan is taken for the purchase or construction of the property, excluding renovation purposes, homeowners can seek deductions on the interest amount incurred during purchase or construction.
-This occurs in 5 equal installments, from the year the property is purchased or the construction completed.
+• If the loan is taken for the purchase or construction of the property, excluding renovation purposes, homeowners can seek deductions on the interest amount incurred during purchase or construction.
+This occurs in 5 equal instalments, from the year the property is purchased or the construction completed.

--Loans taken for renovation or reconstruction purposes are not applicable for deductions until the
+• Loans taken for renovation or reconstruction purposes are not applicable for deductions until the renovation is completed.

-Let us spend some time comparing and analyzing the different sections under the income tax act, how they can be used and how they differ.
+• Let us compare and analyse the different sections under the income tax act, how they can be used and how they differ.

 Income Tax Section